IAmJonoBo/n00plicate/docs/design/README.md

 # 🎨 Complete Design Guide Index

-> **Your comprehensive guide to professional UI/UX design with Mimic**
+> **Your comprehensive guide to professional UI/UX design with n00plicate**

 ## Welcome

-This design guide transforms Mimic into the most powerful, intelligent, and user-friendly OSS design tool.
+This design guide transforms n00plicate into the most powerful, intelligent, and user-friendly OSS design tool.
 Whether you're wireframing, prototyping, or building production interfaces, these guides provide everything you need to create professional, accessible designs.